melowntech/vts-tools/README.md

 #### Adding UbuntuGIS repo

+**NOTE:** If you are using Ubuntu 20.04, you can ignore this ppa and try to build first.

 VTS-Tools needs newer version of [GDAL](http://gdal.org) library, than it is available in Ubuntu repos.
 Therefore you need to add [UbuntuGIS](https://wiki.ubuntu.com/UbuntuGIS) repository to your `apt` sources: